avillar/uriredirect/readme.md

 This is simply the correlation table that handles the many-to-many relationship between rewrite rules and media types.

+### Profiles
+This object maps short profile names to canonical URIs for these profiles to support both HTTP and QSA arguments for the W3C Content-negotiation-by-profile specification.

 ## At a high-level, how does it work?
 1. An incoming URI request reaches the server and is handled by the `resolve_uri` function defined in *views/Resolver.py*.
 2. If the request URI looks like this `http://{your server name}/{something}/{some more stuff}/`, then `{something}` is treated as the label for a particular URI register.